harrysingh1991/tvh-m3u-generator/README.md

 - Download all the tags set up on the TVH server
 - Download a channel list for each user and then each accessible tag, using the user credential provided in TVH_USERS (this can result in empty lists depending on user access).
 Multiple users can be provided, sperated by a comma.
-- Combine all the lists (empty lists are ignored)
+- Combine all the lists
 - Add a Group-Title TVG tag, based on the tag name
 - Add persistent key into the stream URLs
 - EPG proxied
-- default system streaming profile removed from URLs, which are automatically added when downloading channel lists
+- Default system streaming profile removed from URLs, which are automatically added when downloading channel lists.
+TVH will choose streaming profile based on server setup/user access

 A list is generated after the first time the playlist URL is called.